 Artikel Terkait: What is the Self Discharge Rate of Li-ion Battery?

-• How can you prevent lithium batteries from exploding?
+How can you prevent lithium batteries from exploding or catching fire?

-• How do you stop a LiPo battery from a fire?
+How do you stop a LiPo battery fire safely?

-In the event of a LiPo battery fire, immediately disconnect the battery from its power source and move it away from flammable materials.
-Use a Class D fire extinguisher or a fire-resistant container for LiPo fires to contain and smother the flames.
+If a LiPo battery catches fire, disconnect it from power and move it away from flammable objects.
+Use a Class D fire extinguisher or fire-resistant container to smother the flames.

-• How do you store LiPo batteries at home?
+How should you store LiPo batteries at home to avoid risks?

 More Articles